LiteOS/LiteOS/README.md

 ### How to build
 cd target/process

 make

-the executable lays in target/process/build/Huawei\_LiteOS
+the executable lays in target/process/build/Huawei\_LiteOS.
+Execute it just like any normal program.